OkuboHeavyIndustries/Mini-Mobile-Mission-Control/README.md

 Total cost to make this project should be less than $25.

+The updated version uses a QtPy ESP32 S2 which downloads the TLE from the web on startup so that the data is always fairly accurate and uses two SSD1306 OLEDs and a BE-280 GPS board.

 ![Mini Mobile Mission Control](https://github.com/OkuboHeavyIndustries/Mini-Mobile-Mission-Control/blob/74784d850107647306428a71729298652873720b/IMG_3743.png)

 If you make this or use the code please let me know - I'd love to see a picture!